 Again, this one is made only with human grade food in a facility in the USA and is non-GMO and free from artificial preservatives.
 The white fish is certified sustainable by the Marine Stewardship Council (MSC).

-Honest Kitchen also make a Love mix which includes beef as well as mixes featuring turkey and chicken.
+The Honest Kitchen also make a Love mix (View Price on Walmart) which includes beef as well as mixes featuring turkey (View Price on Amazon) and chicken (View Price on Amazon).
 Given the risk of protein sensitization and the environmental and animal ethics of these mixes, I’m not explicitly recommending them, even though they are arguably healthier and more sustainable than almost all other dog food featuring animal products.

 Lily’s Kitchen are another good option if you want your dog to enjoy food that is made with fresh, well sourced ingredients and no derivatives, fillers, or preservatives.
 Their dry food formulas include built-in joint care nutrients, making this one of the best all-in-one options for senior dogs.
 They also offer a Veggie Feast option and encourage Meatless Mondays for dogs, which is nice to see (though this one contains cheese and eggs, so isn’t vegan).
 The majority of their range is meat-based foods.